swiateks/CodeQuality/labs/lab04.md

             return "Hello Dear!";
         }
      ```
-10. Instead, as demonstrated in the good example, we have a high-level Greeter class that is instantiated with some Personality... we don't know which yet, just that it will be some object that implements the Personality interface.
+10. Now, as demonstrated in the good example, we have a high-level Greeter class that is instantiated with some Personality... we don't know which yet, just that it will be some object that implements the Personality interface.
 Now we can add new objects like FormalPersonality, CasualPersonality, and IntimatePersonality, and just make sure they correctly implement the Personality interface (in this case that means they must have a `greet()` method).
 The Greeter class is now open for future extension, while remaining closed for modification.

 ## 4.3 Update the code to comply with  Liskov's Substitution Principle